bennyscripts/hypixel.lol/README.md

 To use subdomains you need to setup a wildcard subdomain (`*`) in each domain.
 This allowes anything to be put infront of the domain.
 Allowing custom subdomains, even ones that other people may already be using.

+### Config
+The config may seem a little confusing at first.
+Here is a list of all the keys in the config with their meaning.

+- `maindomain` : This is the main domain, if a domain is not set in the config it fallsback to this.
+- `uploadkeylength` : How many characters are after the username in the upload key.
+- `uploadkeys` : A list of the upload keys.
+Format: `{username}_{key}`.
+The part after the underscore must be the same length as uploadkeylength.

 ### Copyright
 hypixel.lol is solely owned and developed by Benny.
 All rights go towards the developers.